Nitori-Lab/Terraria-Pyramid-tools/BUILD_INSTRUCTIONS.md

-# Building Pyramid Detector GUI
+# Building Pyramid Toolkit GUI

-This guide explains how to build standalone executables for Terraria Pyramid Detector GUI.
+This guide explains how to build standalone executables for Terraria Pyramid Toolkit GUI.

 ## Prerequisites